 Click here to find out how to enroll in any GEHA health plan.
 Our free How to Choose a Health Plan brochure can help you select the federal health plan that's right for you and your family.

-The chart below shows a summary of your cost for prescription drugs with GEHA Health Savings Advantage.
+The chart below shows a summary of your cost for prescription drugs with GEHA's HDHP.
 Unlike our other plans, this plan requires that members with Medicare pay coinsurance and a deductible.
 For complete benefit information, refer to the GEHA Plan Brochure.

 ||You Pay – In-Network